-The terms "autistic person," "person with autism." and "person on the autism spectrum" are used interchangeably throughout this document.
+The terms "autistic person/individual" "person/individual with autism." and "person/individual on the autism spectrum" are used interchangeably throughout this document.
 Some members of the autism community prefer one term, while others prefer another.
 The Committee respects the different opinions within the community on the use of this language and does not intend to endorse any particular preference.
-In addition, the term "autism" is generally used in this document, and "autism spectrum disorder (ASD)" is used when referring specifically to the DSM-defined diagnosis.
+In addition, the term "autism" is generally used in this document, and "autism spectrum disorder (ASD)" is used when referring specifically to the DSM-5 defined diagnosis.